USC-ACTLab/crazyswarm/docs/configuration.rst

 1. Upgrade the firmwares of your Crazyflies with the latest official release using `cfclient`.
 This will update STM32, NRF51, and attached decks (e.g., LightHouse deck).
 We tested version 2021.6.

+    Note: If you use a custom-built firmware, you can also use `chooser.py`, see below.

 2. Upgrade the firmware of your Crazyradios with the latest `official firmware <https://github.com/bitcraze/crazyradio-firmware>`_.
 Note that this is even required for newly bought Crazyradios.

     #. ``python crazyradio-firmware/usbtools/launchBootloader.py``